Ju1issa/Polkadot-Network-Interaction/README.md

 # Polkadot-Network-Interaction
-This script allows you to connect to the Polkadot network and perform basic operations. const { ApiPromise, WsProvider } = require('@polkadot/api');
+With this script, you have the capability to connect to the Polkadot network and perform basic operations const { ApiPromise, WsProvider } = require('@polkadot/api');

 // Connect to the Polkadot network